-- 1. teaching students the practical application of the Soil Conservation Service soil classification system and related land management practices. - 2. motivating students to learn soil and water management through competition and hands-on application. - 3. teaching team work though local, district, state and national land judging team competitions. - 4. teaching decision making skills through the analysis and synthesis of soil characteristics and the application of land management techniques. - 5. teaching students about the environmental impact of agriculture and the importance of conserving soil and water resources.
+- Teaching students the practical application of the Soil Natural Resource Conservation Service soil classification system and related land management practices. - 2.
+Motivating students to learn soil and water management through competition and hands-on application. - 3.
+Teaching team work though local, district, state and national land judging team competitions. - 4.
+Teaching decision making skills through the analysis and synthesis of soil characteristics and the application of land management techniques. - 5.
+Teaching students about the environmental impact of agriculture and the importance of conserving soil and water resources.